jackss011/processing-gradle-library/README.md

 # Build Processing library using Gradle
-This template allows you to create a processing library which can be packaged using gradle
+This template allows you to create a processing library which can be packaged using gradle.

+## Prerequisites
+Good knowledge of processing library structure.
+See the [Official Documentation](https://github.com/processing/processing/wiki/Library-Overview).

 ## How to setup
 ### Step 1: Download